mongodb/docs/source/core/replication-internals.rst

 concerns.
 The :ref:`replica set functions <replica-set-functions>` in the :program:`mongo` shell, provide the tools necessary for replica set administration.
-In particular use the :func:`rs.conf()` to return a :term:`JSON document` that holds the :doc:`replica set configuration
+In particular use the :func:`rs.conf()` to return a :term:`document` that holds the :doc:`replica set configuration
 </reference/replica-configuration>`, and :func:`rs.reconfig()` to
 modify the configuration of an existing replica set.